 Become productive and achiever.
 My home office is not the usual; it’s separated into two dividers.The front side is my store where I sell Kettle Korn, Pampanga’s Best, prepaid loads ( LoadXtreme and UPS) and other products, then the second part is my work station.
 With my specially designed workplace, I’m both tindera (entrepreneur) and manggagawa (employee).
 One of the good distractions I’m experiencing now is the inquiries and orders of clients.
 Apart from that, I can also accept several sideline jobs without fear of people accusing me of moonlighting .

-Recently nga I realized that my journal become more useful not just to plan my goals or dreams, but also to finally organize my schedule.
+Recently nga I realized that my journal become more useful and not just a thing to plan my goals or dreams.
+It also a thing to finally organize my schedule.
 Dumaan din ako sa nabato na ako dahil puro goals lang, walang nangyayari.

-Enjoy freedom of privacy, to learn and to have fun.
+Enjoy your me time (freedom, privacy, learning etc).
 If moderately done and with discipline, definitely there’s more freedom in telecommuting.
 If there‘s no work to do or after deadline, then I am free – to travel, attend workshops, go out with my friends, do crafting, clean,- etcetera.
 I don’t need to sign leave forms or go to office for the sake of attendance even if I don’t have something to do.
 Waste of time for me, extra expenses for the company, right?

 Time to Explore, Discover What Else You Can Do in Life.
 Bob Marley once said “You never know how strong you are, until being strong is your only choice.”
 May I give you another concept – “You’ll never know what else you can do in your life if you don’t go out of your comfort zone.”